daisyworld1/Data-Science-Projects-in-R/Airbnb_new_users_v2.md

     ##   US        0     0     0     0     0     0     0 16059     0     0     0  2654

 As you can see from the decision tree, the model is only able to predict two outcomes.
-This is largely due to the fact that the dataset is unbalanced.
+This could mean that regardless of age and gender US is the most preferred country_destination.
 The model predicted the country_destination correctly 60% of the time.

 ### Conclusion

-In 2015, Airbnb was a young company looking for find its path in the global economy.
+In 2015, Airbnb was a young company looking to find its path in the global economy.
 Data science has helped pave the way for Airbnb to become a more mature company with increasing global impact.

 In 2015, I would have made the following suggestion based on the analysis I've done in this project:

 1. Focus on EU bookings.
 There are a lot of potential for growth there as they are popular tourist destinations for US guests.
 US and EU share similar culture which makes EU a perfect market for Airbnb to replicate its success in the US.

 2. Focus on China.
 Chinese is the second most used language by Airbnb users, which signifies the popularity of Airbnb among Chinese users.
 As China's economy continues to grow and Chinese citizens become increasing wealthy and more accustomed to the sharing economy.
 There's a huge business opportunity to expand business there before local competition monopolizing the market.

-3. Continue to put an effort on strengthening the US booking while also making suggestion in popular European destination when someone chose English as their primary language.
+3. Continue to put an effort on strengthening the US bookings while also making suggestion in popular European destination when someone chose English as their primary language.
 If language chosen is not English, make suggestion in countries using the same language as the user in additional to US listings.

 As Airbnb increase its user base and collect more relevant search result, more meaningful and accurate prediction will be possible.